acai-solutions/terraform-aws-acf-idc/README.md

 ### Requirements

 !!! note "Please ensure that the following requirements are met"
-- Enable AWS Organizations and add AWS Accounts.
+- Enable AWS Organizations and add AWS accounts.
 - Enable IAM Identity Center (successor to AWS Single Sign-On).
 - Create identities in IAM Identity Center (Users and Groups) or connect to an external identity provider - see [documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html).
 - Ensure that Terraform pipeline is using a role with permissions required for IAM Identity Center management.